“Minnesota: a Transgender Safe Haven for Families Fleeing Discrimination”

 Pediatrician Angela Goepferd, program director at Children’s Minnesota, a major medical center, on April 11, 2023 (AFP – Agnes BUN)

-Beyond the partisan divisions, which see one side accusing the other of “mutilating” children, some parents, even of progressive sensitivities, say they fear that irreversible treatments will be offered too soon to minors in full questioning about their identity. and who might later regret their choice.
+Beyond the partisan divisions, which see one side accusing the other of “mutilating” children, some parents, even of progressive sensitivities, say they fear that irreversible treatments will be offered too soon to minors in full questioning regarding their identity. and who might later regret their choice.

 According to Angela Goepferd, the surgery is “almost exclusively for people over the age of 18,” although some minors — “less than one percent of older teens, 16 or 17” — may have access to mastectomies ( breast removal).